 - Always require a contract proposal before signing.

 - Always negotiate fair term so its a win win deal.

-- Especially depositing reservation fee at a third independent party account, that is insured agains the fraud.
+- Always deposit reservation fees at a third independent party account, that is insured against the fraud.

 - Excluding penalty when the banks refuse to approve the mortgage.